Amjad50/dynwave/README.md

 // pause the audio
 player.pause().unwrap();
 ```

+## Minimum Supported Rust Version (MSRV)
+The minimum supported Rust version for this crate is `1.62.0`.

+## Contributing

+Contributions are welcome, please open an issue or a PR if you have any suggestions or ideas.

+Make sure to:
+- Run `cargo fmt`.
+- Run `cargo clippy`.
+- Run `cargo test`.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details